trynmaps/orion/README.md

 # orion
-Finds transit data (agencies, routes (GeoJSON), realtime vehicle locations) and sends it to Cassandra
+Finds (or rather, hunts for) transit data (agencies, routes (GeoJSON), realtime vehicle locations) and sends it to Cassandra

 ## Etymology